How to Brine a Turkey

 Fatty cuts of meat (like ribeye steak or pork shoulder) have built-in dryness protection.
 The fat renders at high cooking temperatures, coating the meat to keep it juicy.
 Lean cuts of meat (like turkey) don’t come with the same protection, so they need an insurance plan: Brine.
 The added liquid protects delicate breast meat from drying out, even if you slightly overcook it.

 Using a wet brine is the traditional way to brine a turkey.
 To wet brine turkey, combine salt and water (and other optional flavoring ingredients, like honey or molasses, soy sauce, herbs, apple cider and more) and submerge your turkey in the solution.
 Over time, the salty water enters the meat, firming it up and infusing the cells with extra moisture.

 Wet brines are easy to pull off, but they do require a space commitment.
 You’ll have to find room in your refrigerator for a five-gallon container.
 It can be done out of the fridge using bags of ice, but you have to ensure the environment stays cold enough for 12 to 24 hours.

 As far as flavor goes, wet-brined turkey almost always turns out juicy and moist.
 Some say wet brines dilute the turkey’s flavor, though.
 It turns out juicy but not flavorful, and the skin tends to be more water-logged than an unbrined turkey.

 Tools You Need for Wet Brine

-- The most important tool for creating a wet brine is a large container with 5-gallon (20-quart) capacity.
-That might be a small cooler, a food-safe 5-gallon bucket or a 20-quart stockpot made with non-reactive material.
+- The most important tool for creating a wet brine is a large container with a capacity of 5 gallons (20 quarts) or more.
+That might be a small cooler, a food-safe bucket or a large stockpot made with non-reactive material.

 - Taste of Home‘s prep kitchen manager, Catherine Ward, recommends using large oven bags to make things easier.
 You can place them in any container and the bag will keep the bird submerged in the brine.